YukunJ/Listen-Attend-Spell-Implementation/README.md

 This is an  attention-based encoder-decoder model transcribing speech utterance to text in a character-based manner.
 It utilizes the pyramidal RNN layer to reduce the length of input utterance and attention mechanism to decode information captured by the encoder.

-The overall architecture could be visualized as belows: (pic from the paper)
+The overall architecture could be visualized as belows: (pics taken from the paper)

 ![avatar](pic/Speller.png)